meyer-mcmains/stampbook/README.md

 # stampbook
-A React Component Previewer Designed to Work With Parcel
+A React Component Previewer Designed to Work With Parcel (WIP)